pingcap/docs-cn/tidb-cloud/tidb-cloud-auditing.md

 ## Disable audit logging

 If you no longer want to audit a cluster, go to the page of the cluster, click **Settings** > **Audit Settings**, and then toggle the audit setting in the upper-right corner to **Off**.

+> **Note:**
+>
+> Each time the size of the log file reaches 10 MiB, the log file will be pushed to the cloud storage bucket.
+Therefore, after the audit log is disabled, the log file whose size is smaller than 10 MiB will not be automatically pushed to the cloud storage bucket.
+To get the log file in this situation, contact [PingCAP support](/tidb-cloud/tidb-cloud-support.md).

 ## Audit log fields